Is Pre-training Truly Better Than Meta-Learning?: Discussion

+We'd like to note that our low diversity results are in conflict with previous results in \citep{curse_low_div}.
+We conjecture the difference was mainly due to: (i) The batch size they used in conjunction with their use of Confidence Intervals (CIs) as their statistical analysis.
+Their experiments had (meta) batch size of 100, leading to overly large intersecting CIs that leads them to conclude pre-training and MAML are equivalent. (ii) The number of models they trained is less than half of ours.
+We trained 40 models in total for the low diversity setting, and they did 18 (less than half of ours).

-We'd also like to note that although MAML and Pre-training (PT) are marginally different (or that MAML is better than PT for high diversity data sets) -- that MAML is still harder to train than PT.
+We'd also like to note that although MAML and PT are marginally different in performance, MAML is still harder to train than PT.
 In particular, MAML requires an additional memory for the gradient in the forward pass and makes it harder to train for large models.
-Even though \cite{bronskill2021memory} memory efficient meta-learning might solve the memory issue, it is still less simple than pre-training.
+Even though \citep{bronskill2021memory} memory efficient meta-learning might solve the memory issue, it is still less simple than pre-training.